 • C Programming Video Tutorials

-Return array from function in C
+Return an Array from a Function in C

-Functions in C help the programmers to adapt modular program design.
-A function can be defined to accept one or more than one arguments, it is able to return a single value to the calling environment.
+Functions in C help programmers to apply modular program design.
+A function can be defined to accept one or more than one arguments but it can return a single value to the calling environment.
 However, the function can be defined to return an array of values.
-In C, a function can be made to return an array by one of following methods −

 • Declaring a static array in a function and returning its pointer

-• Using malloc() function
+• Using the malloc() function

-We implement these methods to calculate the square, the cube and the square root of a given number.
+We implement these methods to calculate the square, the cube, and the square root of a given number.

 Example